charming-whaley/gemergency_ios_app_code/book/src/project_setup/inference.md

 }
 ```

 <p>Why this is necessary for us?
-Well, let me clarify on how our model (Google Gemma 3n) will work: wen we start a conversation, we "write" our prompts and reponses into cache.
+Well, let me clarify on how our model (Google Gemma 3n) will work: </p>

+<p>when we start a conversation, we "write" our prompts and reponses into cache.
 But after those responses we don't clear that cache.
 Hence, our model thinks that we are still talking, but we are not.
 It doesn't even stop.
 For that we set these variables as demonstrated above.</p>

+<p>And we are done!
+Now we can start building iOS app with SwiftUI and integrated Google Gemma 3n!</p>